Tōjinbō: Legends

 One legend has it that a corrupt Buddhist priest from Heisen-ji (平泉寺), a local temple, so enraged the populace that they dragged him from the temple to the sea and, at Tōjinbō, threw him into the sea.
 His ghost is still said to haunt the area.

 An alternate legend says that the name Tōjinbō comes from a dissolute Buddhist monk.
 According to the legend, a Buddhist monk named Tōjinbō, who was disliked by everyone, fell in love with a beautiful princess named Aya.
 Tōjinbō was tricked by another admirer of Princess Aya and was pushed off these cliffs.
 The legend says that ever after that time Tōjinbō's vengeful ghost would go on a rampage around the same time every year at this place, causing strong winds and rain.
 Some decades later, an itinerant priest took pity on Tōjinbō and held a memorial service for him.
 After that, the storms ceased.

 Suicides

 Tōjinbō is also a well-known place in Japan to commit suicide.
 According to statistics, as many as 25 people commit suicide by jumping off the 70 ft high cliffs annually, a number which has risen and fallen with Japan's national economic hardships and unemployment rates.
 In the 2000s, Yukio Shige, a retired police officer, frustrated at having had to fish so many bodies out of the sea and the inaction of local authorities, began patrolling the cliffs for potential jumpers.
+As of 2015 it was reported that he and the volunteers at the NPO he founded have saved over 500 lives.

 Although 14 people committed suicide there in 2016, in 2017, there had been no suicides for months.
 Yukio Shige says it is partly because many people come there to catch rare creatures in the mobile phone game Pokémon Go.